-- If sod is dry or begins to shrink, increase duration of watering sessions.
+- If sod is dry or begins to shrink, increase the duration of watering sessions.

-- If sod is soggy or flooded, reduce length of watering sessions.
+- If sod is soggy or flooded, reduce the length of watering sessions.

 Sod needs a fertilizer with high phosphorus content to promote fast and healthy rooting, followed by a healthy amount of nitrogen to drive overall growth.
 Standard fertilizer for mature grass won’t deliver what sod needs.

 - Use this starter fertilizer for new sod.

 - Sod requires specialized fertilizer with high nitrogen and phosphorus content for fast establishment and success.